itom-project/plugins/PmdPico/docs/pmdPico.rst

 * itom setup 3.1.0: plugin uses the Royale SDK in version 3.12.0.44
 * itom setup 3.2.1: plugin uses the Royale SDK in version 3.21.1.70
 * itom setup 4.0.0: plugin uses the Royale SDK in version 3.21.1.70
+* itom setup 4.1.0: plugin uses the Royale SDK in version 3.21.1.70